nest/nest-simulator/doc/sli_docs/neural-simulations.rst

    SLI ] c2 length ==
    1

-To actually see the parameters of the connection, ``GetStatus`` is used, just like it is for nodes.
+To actually see the parameters of the connection, :py:func:`.GetStatus` is used, just like it is for nodes.

 Example 3